wilwaesgoldl/core-engine/README.md

 ## How it Works

-The listener operates in a continuous loop with the following steps:
+The listener operates in a continuous loop, performing the following steps:

 1.  **Initialization**: The `CrossChainBridgeListener` is instantiated.
 It sets up logging, initializes `ChainConnector` instances for both the source and destination chains, and prepares the `RelayerEventHandler`.

-2.  **Get Block Range**: In each loop iteration, the listener asks the source chain for its latest block number.
-It then defines a block range to scan, starting from the `last_processed_block + 1` up to the current head (or a configured limit to avoid overwhelming the RPC node).
+2.  **Get Block Range**: In each loop iteration, the listener gets the latest block number from the source chain.
+It then defines a block range to scan, starting from `last_processed_block + 1` up to the current head (or a configured limit to avoid overwhelming the RPC node).

 3.  **Event Query**: It uses the `source_connector` to query the defined block range for any `TokensLocked` events from the source bridge contract.

 4.  **Event Processing**:
     - If events are found, it iterates through them.
-    - For each event, it checks a unique identifier (the `transactionNonce`) against its internal set of `processed_tx_nonces` to prevent duplicate processing.
+    - For each event, it checks a unique nonce from the event data against its internal set of `processed_tx_nonces` to prevent duplicate processing.
     - If the event is new, it is passed to the `RelayerEventHandler`.

 5.  **Transaction Preparation (Simulation)**: